mividtim/syslog2/README.md

 - type: `udp`
 - host: `127.0.0.1`
 - port: `514`
-- path: `/dev/log`

 ### Reconnect
 Controls the reconnect behavior.
 All keys are optional.

 - enabled: Whether to enable auto reconnect.
 Default: false
 - maxTries: How many times to attempt to reconnect.
 Default: Infinity
 - initialDelay: How long to wait before attempting to reconnect, first try.
 Default: 100
 - delayFactor: How much to increase the retry delay after each attempt; this value is *multiplied* against the current delay.
 Default: 1.2
 - maxDelay: The maximum value the retry delay can have.
 Default: 30000

 ### Syslog-specific keys
 All keys other than `connection` and `reconnect` are passed along to [syslog-streams2](https://www.npmjs.com/package/syslog-streams2).
 That documentation is included here for convenience, but be aware that changes there supersede anything written here.